grantmcdermott/grantmcdermott.github.io/bio.md

 In Fall 2017, I joined the [Department of Economics](http://economics.uoregon.edu/){:target="_blank"} at the University of Oregon as an assistant professor.

 My research interests are rooted in the fields of environmental and resource economics, and are informed by an overarching empirical approach.
-Alongside traditional econometrics, my research utilises economic theory, Bayesian methods and some newer data science tools.
+Alongside traditional econometrics, my research utilises economic theory, Bayesian methods, and a variety of newer data science tools.
 I am particularly excited by the prospects of big data and associated tools like machine learning for addressing longstanding environmental and social questions.
-This excitement dovetails with my current research focus, which is largely aimed at deriving meaningful policy insights from vast and unprecedented data sources like [Global Fishing Watch](http://globalfishingwatch.org/){:target="_blank"}.

 On a personal note, I am married to [Lorraine McDermott](http://lorrainemcdermott.net/){:target="_blank"}.
 We welcomed our first child to the family in 2015.